Bridge maxims: Defenders

-However, it is best to use your judgment: if the bidding or previous play suggests that partner can't have the jack, 10 or 9, or enough cards for this card to be promoted (e.g. if he can only have two cards and you know declarer has the jack, his 10 will still fall under one of declarer's cards whether you cover or not) then there is no point covering, as this will only help declarer by telling him where an important card is.
+However, it is best to use one's judgment: if the bidding or previous play suggests that partner cannot have the jack, 10 or 9, or enough cards for this card to be promoted (e.g. if they can only have two cards and one knows declarer has the jack, their 10 will still fall under one of declarer's cards whether one covers or not) then there is no point covering, as this will only help declarer by telling them where an important card is.